 - A person in Canada appointed by the applicant to receive documents on his/her behalf if the applicant has no place of business in Canada.

 - The act of searching through registered and published designs to verify whether a design is original or whether it has been published for more than one year.

-- Words, symbols or designs (or any combination of these) used to distinguish the wares or services of one person or organization from those of others in the marketplace.
+- Trade-marks may be one or a combination of words, sounds or designs used to distinguish the goods or services of one person or organization from those of others in the marketplace.